alexrobincrabbe/Boopball/README.md

 <img src="assets/readme_images/controls_mobile.png">
 </div>

-This section explains the controls for the game, for both desktop and mobiel.
+This section explains the controls for the game, for both desktop and mobile.

 ## Game Window